Visualization for Human-Centered AI Tools: Interactive Visualization for HCAI Tools

 \subsection{Design Characteristics}

-Several guidelines on HCAI tools and related technologies exist in the literature.
 Eric Horvitz, an early pioneer in mixed-initiative interaction, in 1999 presented 12 guidelines for mixed-initiative interaction tools~\cite{DBLP:conf/chi/Horvitz99}.
 While there is no 1-to-1 mapping between HCAI and mixed-initiative, several of these guidelines are directly relevant to HCAI tools.
 Harking back to these early mixed-initiative systems, Microsoft recently published 18 guidelines for human-AI interaction~\cite{Amershi2019} validated against 20 HCAI-infused tools and with 49 practitioners.
 Similarly, Google PAIR's \textit{People + AI Guidebook}~\cite{PAIR2019} list 23 patterns providing principles and practices for designing human-centered AI systems.
 In discussing practical tradeoffs between agency and automation, Heer~\cite{DBLP:journals/pnas/Heer19} presented \textit{shared representations} of user tasks and capabilities as the common denominator in three case studies of human-AI tools.
 Finally, Shneiderman proposed his Prometheus Principles~\cite{DBLP:journals/ijhci/Shneiderman20} (which draw lineage from his direct manipulation principles~\cite{DBLP:journals/computer/Shneiderman83}).

-Here we outline the design characteristics (DC1--DC5) that visualization can provide in support of these guidelines:
+Here we outline the design characteristics (DC1--DC5) that visualization can provide:

 \begin{itemize}